A Guide to Raleigh, N.C.'s Rooftop, Hidden and Underground Bars

 Raleigh Beer Garden

-The world record-holder for largest selection of draft beer (Guinness made it official in late 2015, the current number is nearly 400 beers on tap), Raleigh Beer Garden is a massive 8,500-square-foot venue with tons of outdoor space.
-A back garden patio and a rooftop bar are as much of a draw as the beer selection.
+Among the world record-holders for largest selection of draft beer (the current number is nearly 400 beers on tap), Raleigh Beer Garden is a massive 8,500-square-foot venue with tons of outdoor space.
+A back garden patio and a rooftop bar are as much of a draw as the beer selection itself.
 Grab one of 144 N.C.-made beers (plus a beer battered pretzel) from the first floor bar, then find the perfect bench or booth outdoors to enjoy it.